soxueren/atsd/api/sql/api.md

 | outputFormat | string | Output format: `csv` or `json`.
 Default: `csv`. |
 | metadataFormat | string | Metadata format for CSV format.
 Default: `HEADER`. <br>Supported values: `NONE`, `HEADER`, `EMBED`, `COMMENTS`. |
 | limit | integer | Maximum number of rows to return.
 Default: 0 (not applied).<br>Applies if query text does not include `LIMIT` clause.  |

+As an alternative, the query can be submitted with Content-Type `text/plain` as text payload with the other parameters included in the query string.

 ### Metadata